Nitrokey/nitrokey-documentation/nethsm/tags.rst

 provided by the REST API, with the exception of “key usage” operations, i.e. message signing and decryption.

-**R-Operator**  A user account with this Role has access to all “key usage” op- erations, a read-only subset of “key management” operations and “user management” operations allowing changes to their own account only.
+**R-Operator**  A user account with this Role has access to all “key usage” operations, a read-only subset of “key management” operations and “user management” operations allowing changes to their own account only.

 **R-Metrics**   A user account with this Role has access to read-only metrics